seaside1/omatic/README.md

 it is possible to read its power consumption.

 Examples of usage:
-- Monitor your electrical car.
+- Monitor your electric car.
 Once the car has finished charging, you will get notified about the cost, consumption and time it took.
-- Monitor your dish washer, dryer or washing machine.
+- Monitor your dishwasher, dryer or washing machine.
 Once they are finished you will get notified about the cost, consumption and time it took.
-- Send info when the power consumption is above certain limit for a device.
+- Send info when the power consumption is above a certain limit for a device.

 <img src="https://raw.githubusercontent.com/seaside1/omatic/master/image/omatic.jpg" width=200 />

 Please take a look at ThomDietrich post in OpenHAB forums about monitoring your washingmachine https://community.openhab.org/t/washing-machine-state-machine/15587
-The aim of this binding is to simply the rules and doing the state transitions and calculations in a java binding.
+The aim of this binding is to simplify the rules and do the state transitions and calculations in a java binding.
 It should thus be easier to write smaller and simpler rules in DSL or Jython to handle the state Machine.

 ## States